Ghost-Drive/flysystem-ts/README.md

 > in adapters but also computed typings etc...
 And all of this will be strongly typed in dynamic!

 ### Main Features:
-* Common interface for every storage
+* Common interface for all storage
 * Customizable and open to setting interfaces
-* Typings and flexibility natures in one box
+* Typings and flexibility in one box

-## General modules (you should use them for create own adapters):
+## General modules
+(you should use them for create own adapters):
 * [Common](./packages/common) => base types, concepts, interfaces etc.
 * [Flysystem](./packages/flysystem) => main class for initiate adapter instance
 * [Adapter Interface](./packages/adapter-interface) => Minimal stuff that each adapter should implement with a bunch of methods that should be implemented by adapter optionally